 “Digital photography work-flow” is a systematic series of process to capture, develop, sort, organize, export and backup your digital photos.

 I’m just a beginner photographer and I am learning photography in the hard way.
 My only teacher is Google and Flickr community.
-Walking along the path to the learning photography I actually realized that it is required to have a systematic work-flow for your digital photo processing.
+Walking along the path to the learning photography, I actually realized that professional photographers like J Knowles have a systematic work-flow for your digital photo processing.
 Slowly by many trial and error I’ve found a simplified way to capture, develop, sort, organize, export and archive my digital photo collection.
 Professional Photographers might have more efficient systems for their own digital photo processing which I would love to learn from them.
 Moving ahead, lets see how we could organize our overwhelming collection of digital photos.